Rain Valdez

 Valdez got her start playing Coco in season 2 of TV Land's Lopez.
-She consulted on Transparent and starred in the show's fourth season.
+She consulted on Transparent and guest starred in the show's fourth season.
 She has written for Vice and Popsugar.

 Early life

 Valdez was born in Manila, Philippines and was raised by her mother and stepfather in Dededo, Guam.
 She began writing poems and short stories as a junior high school student.
 She attended Simon Sanchez High School in Yigo before moving to Los Angeles in 2000, waiting tables and modeling to support herself while studying acting.

 Career

 Valdez began her career as a producer's assistant in 2006.
 In 2010, she wrote and starred in her first short, Silly Games.
 In 2017, she wrote and starred in her breakthrough short film, Ryans, which premiered at Outfest and was given the Jury Award for Best North American Short.
 The same year, she was cast in TV Land's Lopez, with a recurring role.
 Also in 2017, Valdez was cast for Amazon's Transparent.
 In 2019, Valdez created Razor Tongue, an indie episodic romantic comedy, and co-starring such actors as Alexandra Grey, Sterling Jones, Sarah Parlow, Carmen Scott, and Shaan Dasani.
+The 7-part web series, which she wrote and stars in, had its international premiere in Toronto at InsideOut Film Festival, its US premiere in San Francisco at Frameline Film Festival of June 2019, as well as, premiering in LA at the Outfest Film Festival.
+Her writing and performance in the romcom short film Ryans earned her a Best North American Short Film Award at OUTSouth Queer Film Festival and Hexed earned her 3 nominations for Best Director, Best Actress and Best Short at the Madrid International Film Festival.
+She is the Trailblazer Award recipient at the 2021 Outfest Legacy Awards.

 In 2020, Valdez appeared as a commentator in the Netflix documentary Disclosure alongside actors Laverne Cox, Jen Richards, Zeke Smith, Leo Sheng, Alexandra Billings, and others.
 In July 2020, she was nominated for a Primetime Emmy Award for Outstanding Actress in a Short Form Comedy or Drama Series for her work on Razor Tongue.
 In October 2020, she co-starred in the short film The Great Artist, which qualified for the Best Live Action Short Film shortlist for the 93rd Academy Awards.
+She is currently working on her first feature Re-Live.
+“Re-Live” tells the story of Rowena, a transgender movie star who returns to her home in Guam for her high school reunion's “do-over week.”